shri-acha/SingleSocketWebserverInC/README.md

 # SingleSocketWebserverInC
-A single socket webserver written in C.
+A single socket HTTP webserver written in C.

-Things to work on:

-- Understand
-  1. Server socket handling.
-  2. Client socket handling.

-- Status: *Under Construction*
+This webserver is single threaded and can response on the basis of the headers.